BIGJRA/BIGJRA.github.io/rejuv.md

     switch.

 -   As Ren, cross the first blue bridge and head all the way up to stand next to the blue switch in the upper right area.
-Make sure you’re on the left side of the bridge that leads to the red switch.
+Make sure you're on the left side of the bridge that leads to the red switch.

 -   As Aelita, cross the blue bridge at the left, go left, down, left,